Mount Marty University Fast Facts

 Mount Marty University strives towards academic excellence.
 The most recent issue of U.S. News and World Report ranked the college among the fourth-tier master's level colleges and universities in the Midwest region.
 Our areas of distinction include our graduation rate and retention rate.
 Mount Marty University is also known for offering best value, relating academic quality to cost of attendance.

 Mount Marty University's main campus, located in Yankton, South Dakota, is a beautifully maintained campus of 80 acres.
-MMU, Yankton, is a residential campus with four residence halls, a chapel, a student center, a performing arts auditorium, an athletic arena, fieldhouse, the Scholastica Learning Center, and Benedict's Cafe.
+MMU-Yankton, is a residential campus with four residence halls, a chapel, a student center, a performing arts auditorium, an athletic arena, a fieldhouse, the Scholastica Learning Center and Benedict's Cafe.
 Mount Marty has two other locations: Watertown and Sioux Falls.